rregister87/blockparty/README.md

 }
 ```

-It's important to note that your elements within the same row should use the same gutter property.
+It's important to note that your elements within the same row should use the same gutter value.
 Unfortunately this is an unavoidable limitation.
 Using a different gutter value for elements within the same row will result in issues at this time.

 ## Pushing and Pulling
 Blockparty has support for re-ordering columns using the 'push' and 'pull' mixins.
 Simply specify a number of columns and maximum number of columns, similar to the 'columns' mixin.